A Talent for Murder (2026 film)

-Switzerland is an upcoming thriller film directed by Anton Corbijn and written by Joanna Murray-Smith, based on her 2014 play of the same name.
+A Talent for Murder is a 2026 thriller film directed by Anton Corbijn and adapted by Joanna Murray-Smith from her 2014 play Switzerland.
 It stars Helen Mirren, Alden Ehrenreich and Olivia Cooke.

+The film is scheduled to be theatrically released in the United States on October 23, 2026, by Bleecker Street and LD Entertainment.

 Premise

-A young man travels from New York to Switzerland to try and persuade acclaimed thriller writer Patricia Highsmith to write one final installment of her Tom Ripley series, with his efforts gradually turning more sinister.
+A young man travels from New York to Switzerland to try to persuade acclaimed thriller writer Patricia Highsmith to write one final installment of her Tom Ripley series, with his efforts gradually turning more sinister.